-- Having a clear statement about bullying and guidelines for pupils, parents and staff on how to deal with it - Having an agreed code of conduct established for all school members. - Providing a Student Planner (diary) for all girls containing anti-bullying guidance on the procedures to follow and who to tell - Making bullying an explicit theme in assemblies and through PSHE programmes to support the prevention of bullying. - Providing a forum for pupils to share and consider behavioural issues - Ensuring good communication between school and parents - Providing, from time-to-time, INSET to help staff to deal with bullying within the School, to give training to new staff as part of their induction programme - Ensuring that staff are fully informed, available to deal with incidents and able to offer support - Recording concerns relating to bullying behaviour to enable patterns to be identified - Providing all families with a copy of the School's 'Preventing Bullying' guidelines. - Establishing an 'Acceptable Use of the Internet Policy' which is signed by pupils and parents - Providing internet safety training for pupils, highlighting the seriousness of cyberbullying - Providing internet safety workshops for parents, highlighting the seriousness of cyber-bullying - Being approachable for parents and pupils to raise issues of concern, confident that matters will be addressed with positive and sensitive action. - Ensuring that matters of pupil welfare, health and safety are addressed in Pastoral Leadership Team (PLT) meetings held at least twice a term.
+- Having a clear statement about bullying and guidelines for pupils, parents and staff on how to deal with it - Having an agreed code of conduct established for all school members. - Providing a Student Planner (diary) for all girls containing anti-bullying guidance on the procedures to follow and who to tell - Making bullying an explicit theme in assemblies and through PSHE programmes to support the prevention of bullying. - Providing a forum for pupils to share and consider behavioural issues - Ensuring good communication between school and parents - Providing, from time-to-time, INSET to help staff to deal with bullying within the School, to give training to new staff as part of their induction programme - Ensuring that staff are fully informed, available to deal with incidents and able to offer support - Recording concerns relating to bullying behaviour to enable patterns to be identified - Providing all families with a copy of the School's 'Preventing Bullying' guidelines. - Establishing an 'Acceptable Use of the Internet Policy' which is signed by pupils and parents - Providing internet safety training for pupils, highlighting the seriousness of cyber-bullying - Providing internet safety workshops for parents, highlighting the seriousness of cyber-bullying - Being approachable for parents and pupils to raise issues of concern, confident that matters will be addressed with positive and sensitive action. - Ensuring that matters of pupil welfare, health and safety are addressed in Pastoral Leadership Team (PLT) meetings held at least twice a term. - Participating in national anti-bullying week using assembly time to address the issue of bullying with the whole school. - Applying sanctions which are proportionate to reflect the seriousness of any incidence of bullying and convey a deterrent effect.
+Sanctions are designed to support the perpetrator in understanding the consequences of their actions and stopping their bullying behaviour.
+In cases of severe and persistent bullying strong sanctions may be used, including suspension or exclusion.